frdpnl/codespeak/README.md

 ```
 evaluates to the list 2, 3, 4.

-`it` is a builtin symbol that stores the previous evaluation.
+`it` is a builtin symbol that stores the previous expression's value.

+` 23; it * 2` 46

 ## Expression

 Presented by examples.

-### Symbolic application
+### Symbolic reduction

-Note: `()` means sub-expression.
+Note: `()` means sub-expression, that is reduced to a value.
-It represents symbol application or a single value.
+It expresses symbol application or a single value.
 After evaluation, no `()` are left.

 Whitespace expected to separate words.